sallkhad/SeeSD/Makerspace/readme.md

 This is our leadership team [SeeSD](https://www.seesd.org/team).
 We are looking for more leaders.

 If you think you have what it takes to change Africa.
-Join us, and let share skills and work together e will train you and assist you in anyway we can because we believe the future of the continent is in your hands.
+Join us, and let share skills and work together.

 Check out the CONTRIBUTING file or the page on the site for more details.